Etiology of Bronchiectasis

 Significant hemoptysis is usually treated with bronchial artery embolization, but surgical resection may be considered if embolization is ineffective and pulmonary function is adequate.

-In bronchiectasis, chronic inflammation from various causes destroys elastin, cartilage, and muscle in larger airways, resulting in irreversible bronchodilation; dilated airways are chronically colonized by infectious organisms.
+In bronchiectasis, chronic inflammation from various causes destroys elastin, cartilage, and muscle in larger airways, resulting in irreversible damage and dilated airways that are chronically colonized by infectious organisms.

-Patients have chronic productive cough with intermittent acute exacerbations, usually 2 to 3 times/yr.
+Patients have chronic productive cough with intermittent acute exacerbations.

 Diagnosis is with imaging, usually CT; cultures should be done to identify colonizing organism(s).

-Treat exacerbations with antibiotics, bronchodilators, more frequent airway clearance measures, and corticosteroids.
+Treat exacerbations with antibiotics, bronchodilators, more frequent airway clearance measures, and sometimes corticosteroids.